-Madeline Scully is currently pursuing her MSc in Gender, Peace and Security at the London School of Economics and Politic Science.
+Madeline Scully received a MSc in Gender, Peace and Security from the London School of Economics and Politic Science in 2021.
 She graduated from Pacific Lutheran University in 2019 with a double major in English Literature and Global Studies (International Affairs emphasis) and a double minor in French and Women’s and Gender Studies.
 She has long been interested in Jane Austen, particularly the construction of Austen as a character after her death and how we understand her in contemporary readings.

 Abigail Kunkel is an English Literature graduate from Pacific Lutheran University with minors in History and Holocaust and Genocide Studies whose interests are also firmly rooted in the long nineteenth century- especially Austen.
 She is compelled by the intersections of gender, trauma, and race endemic to these areas of research.
 She is currently completing a Masters in Publishing Studies at the University of Stirling in Scotland with the intention of pursuing a career in the publishing sector.
 It is hard for her to pinpoint exactly when she had her first engagement with Austen as she had read all of Austen’s books while growing up and devoured the film adaptations in quick succession; it is difficult to remember a time before having an awareness of her work and the community around it.
 Her initial enjoyment of the romantic and humorous elements of Austen’s work was later joined by an appreciation for the depth and sophistication of Austen’s often subversive moves, particularly in terms of gender.
 She hopes to explore this with this project as well as to discuss the place of Austen in contemporary society.